F1LT3R/blog/_posts/2020-07-23-typescript-or-javascript.md

 ### Anti-Fragile

 Object composition in Vanilla JavaScript is anti-fragile.
 I don't have to keep changing my code when the language's class API surface shifts.
-I don't have to get things working again when packages in [TypeScript's Node ecosystem deliver breaking changes](https://github.com/Microsoft/TypeScript/issues/14116) in exchange for fancier features or security enhancements.
+I don't have to get things working again when packages in [TypeScript's Node ecosystem delivers breaking changes](https://github.com/Microsoft/TypeScript/issues/14116) in exchange for fancier features or security enhancements.
 (This is not an anti-security statement).

 #### Keep The Web Simple